To be honest, a lot of things.

 Before digging into the specific customer metrics, here’s what to pay attention to:

 DAU (Daily active users) – number of active users per day.

 MAU (Monthly active users) – number of active users per month.

 These metrics show how many users are sticking to your product.
 If they use it actively, that means they see its value.
 Active users are the ones that log into their accounts and make significant actions in your product, indicating that they are using it actively.

-Average session duration is a Google Analytics metric that shows you the average amount of time your users spend in your app.
+Average session duration is a Google Analytics metric.
+It shows you the average amount of time your users spend in your app.
 It varies depending on the type of app, so it’s useful to know the general industry benchmarks.
-For example, if you have a food delivery app, a good average session duration for it should be short – the user quickly found the food they wanted and it was delivered to him in a short amount of time.
+For example, if you have a food delivery app, a good average session duration for it should be short.
+The user quickly found the food they wanted and it was delivered to him in a short amount of time.
 If you have, lets say, a podcast app, you’d like to keep your users engaged as long as possible, that means they like the content you provide.
 In the software industry you can nail down to the specific tool segments instead of the complete app or website.

-Why it’s important: It’s important to track this metric to know how much time your users are spending in the app on average.
-This can show you which parts of the app are more engaging and which are maybe unnecessary (your users don’t see the value in it).
+It’s important to track this metric to know how much time your users are spending in the app on average.
+This can show you which parts of the app are more engaging and which are maybe unnecessary.
+Which means your users don’t see the value in it.
 You can do this by narrowing it down and checking how long are the sessions in different parts of the tool.
 It can be measured both in minutes and hours.